Abortion is Healthcare

-1. Because being pro-choice helps challenge male and institutionalised violence:
+- Because it helps challenge male and institutionalised violence.

 Violence and misogyny is rooted in male entitlement, power and control.
 This power is felt in many different ways by women and girls and includes forcing people to carry pregnancies that they do not want – or physically, culturally, mentally, emotionally or financially cannot have.

-2. Because everyone who needs an abortion deserves to live without fear of breaking the law:
+- Because everyone who needs an abortion deserves to live without fear of breaking the law.

-The NHS is therefore not required by law to perform abortions, and nearly a quarter of those seeking abortions in England pay up to £1400 for terminations because of NHS service restrictions.
-What this means is that if somebody self induces their own abortion, they can be sentenced to life in prison.
-In a world where access to abortion is gradually being reduced, from Poland to the USA, it is vital to speak up however possible to ensure our choices remain free of restrictions.
+The NHS is not required by law to perform abortions, and nearly a quarter of those seeking abortions in England pay up to £1400 for terminations because of NHS service restrictions.

-3. Because of the intersectional impacts that restrictive abortion policies have:
+- Because of the intersectional impacts that restrictive abortion policies have.

-Restrictive abortion rights have rippling effects; particularly for people already affected by multiple inequalities such as racism, homophobia, classim and ableism.
-For those already marginalised, the impacts of restrictive abortion laws and policies can often exasperate existing inequality.
-Anyone who has an unwanted pregnancy deserves to live without shame and fear, and one way to ensure this is to increase the provision of free, safe, decriminalised abortions for everyone.
+Restrictive abortion laws have rippling effects; particularly for people already affected by multiple inequalities such as racism, homophobia, classism and ableism.
+For those already marginalised, the impacts of restrictive abortion laws and policies can often exasperate existing inequalities.

 The ongoing fight for abortion rights continues on with the incredible efforts by campaigners and activists at home and across the world.
 Their tireless work proves that real change is indeed possible.
 With an ever-growing movement our solidarity is now more important than ever.